I have found the easiest overall plan for sticking to a low carb or keto lifestyle to be:

 2) save dinner for your more creative or social meals.
 That leaves the quandary of what to do about lunch?
 Most people are time-starved during this time of day, and will opt for something easy and convenient, which often translates to prepared foods or fast foods.

-Here are some a few ideas for low carb lunches that work in a variety of settings.
+Here are some a few ideas for low carb lunches and snacks that work in a variety of settings.

 5 Strategies to Prevent Cheating at Lunch on a Low Carb Diet: